 K.S.A.
 40-246b, et seq., governs the sale of surplus/excess lines to Kansas insureds.
 A licensed surplus lines insurance producer may negotiate the sale of property and casualty insurance to insureds who reside or are domiciled in Kansas which is sold by insurance companies that are not authorized to do business in Kansas.
 The requirements for the licensing of resident and nonresident excess lines insurance producers are set forth in K.S.A.
 246b(a) and statutes set forth therein, including K.S.A.
 40-4902, 40-4903 and 40-4906(d).
 Persons interested in being licensed with the authority to sell surplus/excess lines in Kansas should review these statutes, as well as K.A.R.
 40-8-2 through K.A.R.
 40-8-11.

-To apply for a Kansas excess lines license, you must satisfy or complete the following requirements:
+To apply for a Kansas surplus lines license, you must satisfy or complete the following requirements:

 - Submit a NAIC Uniform Application for Individual Insurance Producer License via the National Insurance Producer Registry (NIPR).